Apps Like MyFitnessPal Free Version (2026)

 Why look for MyFitnessPal Free alternatives?

-Common reasons: aggressive Premium upsells, database accuracy concerns (±18% MAPE), limited macro view on free, dated UI, or general fatigue with engagement-design overhead.
+Common reasons: an expanding paywall (MyFitnessPal moved barcode scanning and more behind Premium), database accuracy concerns (±18% MAPE), limited macro view on free, dated UI, or general fatigue with engagement-design overhead.
 Most alternatives address at least one of these issues.

 What does PlateLens Free include?